 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Diegesis in The Wicker Man.
 Some of the music assessed in the last section raised further questions besides their thematic and narrative content.
-Though this element was an important part of the analysis, another aspect almost appeared to be ignored; that of the diegesis of such performances. … Continue reading The Music of Folk Horror – Part 5 (The Wicker Man’s Diegesis).
+Though this element was an important part of the analysis, another aspect almost appeared to be ignored; that of the diegesis of such performances.
+For a horror film, The Wicker Man presents the viewer … Continue reading The Music of Folk Horror – Part 5 (The Wicker Man’s Diegesis).

 The sub-genre of Folk Horror is possibly the oddest mixture of ideals and ideas ever to join in the world of cinema.
 Trying to envision a genre taking best aspects from Folk tradition and mix it with the scary and disturbing edges of Horror can be difficult to imagine.
-However, amongst this small group of films, … Continue reading The Wicker Man – Robin Hardy (1973)
+However, amongst this small group of films, all of which are brilliant, sits one that transcends the … Continue reading The Wicker Man – Robin Hardy (1973)